Introduction

 Step 2: Select one of the permalink structures that best matches your need based on the rule you want to set.
 For example, we have selected “Post name” as our permalink structure below.

-Here we can see three options for the “Post name” structure.
+Here, we see three options for the “Post name” structure.
 Check the one that fits your needs:

-If you are using any of the other WordPress permalink structures, or if you are unsure which one is suitable for your site, you may need to contact your hosting provider or ask them to help you see what is best for your site.
+If you are using any of the other WordPress permalink structures, or if you are unsure which one suits your site, you may need to contact your hosting provider or ask them to help you see what is best for your site.

 Good permalinks are SEO-friendly URLs that will help you increase traffic to your site and keep you on the first page of Google.